deytah/airtable-app-polygon-mapper/README.md

 - A user can use the Draw tool to create a shape and save the coordinates to the Selected Record.
 - The Draw tool can be used to edit a shape and save new coordinates to the Selected Record.
 - Users can use a background overlay as a reference for creating shapes.

+Visit the [project wiki](https://github.com/deytah/airtable-app-mapbox/wiki) for examples and guidance.

 ## Limitations and Restrictions